rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 ## Randall Trail

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="4.2"></span>
-I wanted pretty badly to cut the day short and run a simple, pleasant 15 miles to Stinson Beach, but I opted to *carpe* the *diem* and divert toward Point Reyes.
+I wanted pretty badly to cut the day short and run a simple, pleasant 15 mile day to Stinson Beach, but I opted to *carpe* the *diem* and divert toward Point Reyes.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="5.15"></span>
 ![A trail descends a hill, bending to the right.
 A smaller trail cuts the switchback and continues forward.](lagunitas-260.jpg)